team-balloonicorn/ria-hope/README.md

 ## To Do
 - merge favi branch
 - helping you find ground section is only mobile size - make responsive.
 Branch is 'ground'
+- change remotes to balloonicorn
+- use dalle design
+- remove vs-code-mac folder, create general notes and shortcuts files in Notes